eriktaubeneck/hacker_risk/README.md

 #### is_eliminated

 Whether or not you have been removed from the game, due to either owning no countries, or failing to abide by the rules of the server.

+#### is_neutral

+Players that make illegal move or stop responding have the `is_neutral` attibute set to `True`.
+These players will not recieve or deploy troops, will not attack, and will not reinforce.
+They will defend as normal, and will retain their cards until eliminated or if the game ends.

 #### countries